opendatadiscovery/odd-platform/docs/README.md

 Every time a newcomer join a data team, one faces a challenge of data management processes learning.
 Unfortunately, it may provoke overcommunication, reading irrelevant documentation and spending much time to pick out meaningful information.  \
 ODD solutions help figure out data sources, find owners of this data, check DBs structures and get many other attributes that are necessary for working activities.
 ### Data discovery
 The more data a team has the more complicated connections occur between assets and components.
+ODD provides a search tool with AI-powered suggestion and flexible filters.
+Also the Platform supports a description option, so you can get detailed info about  entities.
 ### Data observability
+A problem of observability lack starts when irrelevant data appears in one's production cycle.
 ## Features
 Dive into ODD opportunities with a [list of ODD features](Features.md).